HPEDevCom/redfishdocs/README.md

 # hpe-ilo-redocly

 This <a href="https://github.com/HewlettPackard/hpe-ilo-redocly" target="_blank">hpe-ilo-redocly</a> private repository contains the sources of the [HPE Redfish documentation portal](https://servermanagementportal.ext.hpe.com/).
-It is linked to the <a href="https://app.cloud.redocly.com/" target="_blank">Redocly / Reunite /Realm application</a>.
-The Redocly application nicely renders `.md` and OpenAPI files contained in this repo using specific configuration files.
+It is linked to the <a href="https://app.cloud.redocly.com/" target="_blank">Redocly/Realm application</a>.
+The Redocly/Realm application consists of a complete documentation environment to renders `.md` and OpenAPI files contained in this repo using specific configuration files.

+You need an account to be able to access the Redocly/Realm platform.

-Read the <a href="https://redocly.com/docs/realm" target="_blank">Redocly/Realm documentation</a> for more information, including the migration from the legacy Redocly/Workflows product.
+Read the <a href="https://redocly.com/docs/realm" target="_blank">Redocly/Realm documentation</a> for more information, including the <a href="https://redocly.com/docs/realm/get-started/migrate-from-legacy-portal" target="_blank">migration</a> from the
+legacy Redocly/Workflows product.

 The structure of this repository is designed to reach the following goals:

-* Ability to render multiple Redfish services (i.e. iLO) with and Redfish clients (i.e. iLOrest) documentation.
+* Ability to render multiple Redfish services (i.e. iLO, CSUS3200) and Redfish clients (i.e. iLOrest, Python/PowerShell libraries) documentation.
 * Ability to render multiple versions of a specific Redfish service (i.e. iLO 6 v1.10, iLO 7 v1.11.00, iLOrest 6.0.0...)

+> NOTE: To minimize the portal size, the number of iLO firmware versions is limited.
+Refer to the `keepOldVersions` variable in the [_script_wrapper.sh](/docs/_scripts/_script_wrapper.sh) for more detail.

 Table of contents